 By 1989, San Xavier was in need of another restoration.
 After two centuries of use, the walls and domes needed to be stabilized and years of burning incense and candles had damaged the interior paintings and other artifacts.
 An organization named the Patronato San Xavier was established to raise funds for the repair, restoration and ongoing maintenance of the mission Conservators were hired to use soft brushes, sponges, syringes and a special vacuum cleaner to remove layers of soot and grime, while mortar was replaced and special watercolors were used to repair the artwork.
 All work was documented.
 When the interior restoration was completed it was amazing to view the painted images.
 I realized that in all the times I had visited, I had never noticed the images of animals before.
+Since many of the artists were from the (then) Papago tribe that lived near the Mission, the animals depicted are desert animals such as jackrabbits.
 Maintenance on San Xavier is ongoing.

 It's interesting to note that an article in the magazine High Country News, Dec 2010, "Can Ruins Be Ruined?" asked the question, should the process of restorations on old adobe structures such as San Xavier be delegated to historic preservation college trained "experts" or experienced masons trained in the age old methods of earthen masonry?
 It remains a question that those who care for old adobe structures wil continue to struggle with.
 That said, the Patronato organization is attempting to raise Three Million Dollars in a campaign called "White Dove" that is intended to restore the East Tower.